 Acme United Celebrating 150 Years Since Inception

-This year marks the 150th anniversary of the founding of Acme United Corp.
+2017 marked the 150th anniversary of the founding of Acme United Corp.
 In one and a half century, the Company has become the biggest scissor manufacturer in the world, and a major supplier of cutting devices, hunting and fishing tools, and first-aid products for school, home, office, industrial and hardware use.

 The roots of the Company can be traced back to 1867 when German immigrant Leo Renz bought an old grist mill in Naugatuck, Connecticut where he opened Renz Shear Shop, specializing in cast iron shears and scissors.